BCLab-UNM/Swarmathon-Robot/Assembly_5:Top_Plate_Assembly.md

 -	Wiring harness
 -	4x 2-56x3/8” nylon screws – flat head screw driver

 Below is an image of the printed circuit board (PCB), used for connecting all of the Swarmie's electronics.
-The orientation of the PCB within the NUC base is shown in the same image, with the barrel jack sockets on the back right corner of the NUC base.
+Place the PCB into the NUC base, in the orientation seen below.

 ![PCB](http://swarmathon.cs.unm.edu/img/PCB.jpg)